 1. Increase Humidity

-Check the humidity levels with a monitor to determine if the air is too dry.
+Check the humidity levels around your inch plant with a monitor to determine if the air is too dry.

 Then, remedy it by increasing the moisture in the air with a humidifier, misting, or by setting your plant on a pebble tray.